jonnykry/bookmark-spotlight/README.md

   - Load the extension by selecting the `dist` directory (which should have been built from running `gulp`)

 ### Misc
-There's still a lot of work to be done -- if you have any suggestions, feel free to open an issue.
+There's still a lot of work to be done.
+If you have any suggestions, feel free to open an issue.
 If you'd like to contribute, follow the Installation steps for ways to build.
 There's also a `gulp watch` task which will watch for Javascript changes so you don't have to rebuild every time.

 ### License